UniversalDependencies/docs/_axm/feat/Voice.md

 ### <a name="Mid">`Mid`</a>: middle voice

 The middle voice is situated between active and passive.
-It is also used for the reflexive verbs, traditionally called mediopassive (for reciprocal verbs see below); in this case, the verbs are marked with passive infix _-ու- (-ւ-, -վ-)/-ow- (-w-, -v-)_ and will have the feature [reflexive](Reflex).
+It is also used for the reflexive verbs, traditionally called mediopassive (for reciprocal verbs see below); in this case, the verbs are marked with the passive suffix _-ու- (-ւ-, -վ-)/-ow- (-w-, -v-)_.

 #### Examples